 Chest tube.
 This is a plastic hollow tube placed between the ribs into the chest cavity to drain blood, fluid, and air from the space around the lungs.

 Respirator or mechanical ventilator.
 This machine helps children who are unable to breathe on their own due to medicine causing sedation, or who need help taking bigger or more effective breaths due to illness.
 Ventilators can also deliver extra oxygen, if needed.

 Intravenous (IV) pumps.
 Intravenous (IV) pumps deliver fluids, feedings, and medicines in very accurate amounts, through catheters into the veins.

 Foley catheter.
 This is a thin hollow tube placed in the bladder to drain urine.
 This helps nursing staff measure the amount of urine the child is making.
 This tells the nurse how well your child is doing.

 How often will I be able to visit in the ICU?

-Will other doctors be seeing my child in the ICU?
+Will other healthcare providers be seeing my child in the ICU?

-Your surgeon may ask other specialized doctors to help manage your child's care while in the ICU.
+Your surgeon may ask other specialized healthcare providers to help manage your child's care while in the ICU.
 These specialists may include:

 Pulmonologists (who manage breathing or lung problems)